sajibcse68/MyDailyLearn/javascript/javascript.md

 - Every functions receives two additional parameters: `this`, `arguments`.
 - When a function is stored as a property of an object, we call it a `method`.
 When a method is invoked, `this` is bound to that object.
 - JavaScript has function scope only\*
-- V8 transtales JavaScript code into more efficient machine code instead of using and interpreter.
+- V8 translates JavaScript code into more efficient machine code instead of using and interpreter.
 V8 doesn't produce bytecode or any intermediate code.
 - Objects are built by constructor call (a function is called by `new` keyword).
 A constructor makes an object **linked to** its own `prototype`.
 - JS MUST Know: `Scoping`, `Closures`, `Hoisting`, `This`, `Data Structures: Objects and Arrays`, `Design Patterns`, `Callbacks and Promises`.
 - Exciting features of ES6: destructuring, default parameter values, symbols, concise methods, computed properties, arrow functions, block scoping, promises, generators, iterators, modules, proxies, weakmaps, etc. etc.